Ahmedewa/WORLDWIDE-WEATHER-STATION-ANALYSIS-AND-PREDICTION-APP/README.md

 ## **7. Intellectual Property**

 ### **7.1 Ownership**
-All intellectual property rights in the App, including but not limited to text, images, logos, trademarks, and software, are owned by [Your Company Name] or its licensors.
+All intellectual property rights in the App, including but not limited to text, images, logos, trademarks, and software, are owned by [EWA HOSPITAL] or its licensors.

 ### **7.2 User Content**
 By uploading or submitting content to the App, you grant us a worldwide, royalty-free, sublicensable, and transferable license to use, modify, distribute, and display your content for the purposes of operating the App.